 How To Do It:

 Sets: Aim for 3-5 sets of AMRAP with good form.
-You can scale the difficulty by adding weight or using dip assist machines.
+You can scale the difficulty by adding weight to the best dip belts or using dip assist machines.

 Close-Grip Bench Press